aws-samples/msk-powered-financial-data-feed/README.md

 ```
 Edit the alpaca.conf file and replace *your_api_key* and *your_secret_key* with your Alpaca API key and secret key.

-4. Bootstrap the environment for the producer account.
+5. Bootstrap the environment for the producer account.
 ```
 cdk bootstrap aws://{your_aws_account_id}/{your_aws_region}
 ```

-5. Using your editor or IDE, view the parameters.py file in the dataFeedMsk folder.
+6. Using your editor or IDE, edit the config.py file.
 Update the *mskCrossAccountId* parameter with your AWS producer account number.

-6. If you have an existing EC2 key pair, update the *producerEc2KeyPairName* parameter with the name of your key pair
+7. If you have an existing EC2 key pair, update the *producerEc2KeyPairName* parameter with the name of your key pair

-7. Make sure that the *enableSaslScramClientAuth*, *enableClusterConfig*, and *enableClusterPolicy* parameters in the *parameters.py* file are set to False.
+8. Now, view the *dataFeedMsk/parameters.py* file.
+Make sure that the *enableSaslScramClientAuth*, *enableClusterConfig*, and *enableClusterPolicy* parameters are set to False.
 Make sure you are in the directory where the app1.py file is located.
 Then deploy as follows.

 ```
 cdk deploy --all --app "python app1.py" --profile {your_profile_name}